New tools to improve performance

 i. determining the lawfulness of any processing, performing any required data protection impact assessments, and accounting to regulators and individuals, as may be needed;

-ii. making reasonable efforts to verify parental consent when data is collected on a data subject under 16 years of age;
+ii. making reasonable efforts to verify parental consent when data is collected on a Data Subject under 16 years of age;

-iii. providing relevant privacy notices to data subjects as may be required in your jurisdiction, including notice of their rights and provide the mechanisms for individuals to exercise those rights;
+iii. providing relevant privacy notices to Data Subjects as may be required in your jurisdiction, including notice of their rights and provide the mechanisms for individuals to exercise those rights;

 iv. responding to requests from individuals about their data and the processing of the same, including requests to have personal data altered, corrected, or erased, and providing copies of the actual data processed;

-v. implementing your own appropriate technical and organizational measures to ensure and demonstrate processing in accord with this DPA;
+v. implementing your own appropriate technical and organizational measures to ensure and demonstrate processing in accord with this DPA; and

 vi. notifying individuals and any relevant regulators or authorities of any incident as may be required by law in your jurisdiction.

 c.
-Any notifications made under this section shall be made to email@example.com (when made to Databox) and to our point of contact with you (when made to the customer), and shall contain: (i) a description of the nature of the incident, including, where possible, the categories and approximate number of individuals concerned and the categories and approximate number of records concerned; (ii) the name and contact details of the point of contact where more information can be obtained; (iii) a description of the likely consequences of the incident; and (iv) a description of the measures taken or proposed to be taken to address the incident including, where appropriate, measures to mitigate its possible adverse effects.
+Any notifications made under this section shall be made to email@example.com (when made to Databox) and to our point of contact with you (when made to the Customer), and shall contain: (i) a description of the nature of the incident, including, where possible, the categories and approximate number of individuals concerned and the categories and approximate number of records concerned; (ii) the name and contact details of the point of contact where more information can be obtained; (iii) a description of the likely consequences of the incident; and (iv) a description of the measures taken or proposed to be taken to address the incident including, where appropriate, measures to mitigate its possible adverse effects.

 b.
 Termination or expiration of this DPA shall not discharge the parties from the confidentiality obligations herein.